 |School-based setting||✔||✔||Non-school setting||✔||✔|

-Why are we using electronic surveys?Surveys are completed via the Offline Qualtrics Survey app, which the ACT COE will help providers set up on tablets or other devices that will be used by participants.
+Why are we using electronic surveys?Surveys are completed via the Offline Qualtrics Survey app, which ACT for Youth will help providers set up on tablets or other devices that will be used by participants.
 Collecting data electronically speeds up the data collection and analysis processes while maintaining confidentiality and reducing costs.
-This means the ACT COE can more quickly summarize findings for more providers.
+This means ACT for Youth can more quickly summarize findings for more providers.

 Importantly, tablets do not need to be connected to a Wi-Fi network at the time of survey administration.
 There is no need to join school or other implementation sites' Wi-Fi networks to administer the surveys.
 Find more information on tablets and survey administration below.